[Random Info (Below) | Nanoscale Computing Fabrics/Architectures Laboratory| Papers |Classes I Teach]

 Figures – Below: 2-bit NASIC ALU with nanowires; Right column: nanofabric components – graphene, nanowire, spin based– AFM images sub 30nm

-My research group is focusing on nanoscale computing fabrics and associated models of computation (often unconventional - different than von Neumann).
-Our current direction is on 3D nanofabrics for cognitive and microprocessor ICs (Skybridge, 3D Fine-Grained CMOS) and on Causal Intelligence Architectures with nanotechnology.
-Our Bayesian approach one of the 5 papers selected for Rebooting Computing Special Issue in IEEE Computer (Dec, 2015).
+My research group is focusing on developing nanoscale computing fabrics and associated models of computation (often unconventional – not von Neumann).
+Our current direction is on 3D nanofabrics for cognitive and microprocessor ICs (Skybridge, 3D Fine-Grained/Monolythic CMOS) and on Causal-Intelligence (Bayesian) Architectures with nanotechnology.
+The Bayesian approach is one of the 5 papers selected for Rebooting Computing Special Issue in IEEE Computer (Dec, 2015).
 Other nanofabrics initiated in my group include NASICs, Spin Wave Functions, N3ASIC, Bayesian magneto-electric directions, wave interference computing with spin devices, etc. We do occasional experimental (Cleanroom) work in addition to detailed cross-layer (device-circuit-architecture) theoretical explorations.
 We demonstrated experimentally the N3ASIC nanofabric at sub-30nm scale in 2014 and working on 3D Skybridge.
 I teach entrepreneurship and technical topics.
 My group is a winner of 9 Best Paper/Poster awards since 2008.

 I am the General Chair of of Nanoarch IEEE/ACM International Symposium on Nanoscale Architectures in 2017 in Newport, RI.
 I was General Chair or Co-Chair in 2011, 2012, 2013, 2014, 2015, 2016 (San Diego, Amsterdam, NYC, Paris, Boston, and Bejing).

 I was the first steering commitee chair of IEEE Transactions on Multi-Scale Systems (helped with its launch and editorial board, 2014-2015), was an Associate Editor (AE) for IEEE Transactions on Nanotechnology (2009-2015).
 I served as an AE of IEEE Transactions on Computers (2001-2006).
-I was the Guest Editor of the Elsevier JPDC Special Issue: Computing with Future Nanotechnology.
-I am currently the Guest Editor of a Special Issue on 3D ICs (2016, Revolutionary 3-D Integration and Design for Next Generation Computing), and Computing with Nanotechnology (in IEEE Transactions on Nanotechnology).
-I am a member of the ACM/SIGDA technical committee on emerging technologies.
+I was the Guest Editor (GE) of the Elsevier JPDC Special Issue: Computing with Future Nanotechnology.
+I am currently the GE of a Special Issue on 3D ICs (2016, Revolutionary 3-D Integration and Design for Next Generation Computing), and Computing with Nanotechnology (in IEEE Transactions on Nanotechnology).
+I am also a member of the ACM/SIGDA technical committee on emerging technologies.

 OPEN POSITIONS: PhD, MS, and postdoc.